Using EFT for Parkinson's Disease

 Dear EFT Community,

 Here a newcomer to EFT used it with a Parkinson's patient, with immediate results.
 However, the client does not follow through with further sessions.
-After reading this case, best-selling author Cheryl Richardson wrote an an article with some insights as to why some people don't persist after initial success.
+In another article, "Why Do People Resist EFT?" by EFT expert Patricia Carrington, PhD, provides insights as to why some people don't persist after initial success.

 I have been a care worker in England for the past 2 years.
 I have started studying EFT and exploring its uses mostly on myself.
 I am still a relative beginner.

 However, I recently tried EFT on a 83 year old man who is totally paralyzed and unable to speak as a result of Parkinson's Disease.
 I had been hesitating suggesting that we try EFT as I felt intimidated by the severity of his condition.
 After having explained the basic principles of EFT to him I left it up to him to decide whether he wanted to try it.
 A few days later he indicated that he wanted me to proceed.